 Our drug and alcohol rehabilitation center offers the best inpatient and residential rehab programs for addiction to alcohol, opioids, prescription medications, meth, cocaine, and many other substances.
-In addition, the Vance Johnson Recovery Center will soon offer drug and alcohol detox as well.
+In addition, the Vance Johnson Recovery Center also offers drug detox as well.

 Wherever you are in your journey, we are here for you every step of the way.

 Located in dynamic Las Vegas, Nevada, the Vance Johnson Recovery Center (VJRC) a 44-bed facility is run by a skilled multi-disciplinary team of medical and behavioral health professionals that includes nurses, counselors, and doctors, along with complementary and alternative medicine specialists to provide our clients with a transformational experience that encompasses mind, body, and spirit.
 Our approach is holistic and grounded in research and evidenced-based best practices that help people develop the awareness and skills required to achieve and sustain recovery.